Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 }
 ```

 Let's continue.
-None of these instructions should affect the stack, rsp or rbp.
+None of these instructions should affect rsp or rbp.

 ```asm
 mov    DWORD PTR [rbp-0x14],edi